Apr 8, 2025

 Figure 2

-The raw data on average wages for Singapore are not derived from national accounts statistics and refer only to its citizens and permanent residents, which may result in overestimated figures.
-In the case of Singapore, net income is defined as gross income minus income tax and contributions to the Central Provident Fund (CPF).
+For Singapore, net income is defined as gross income minus income tax and contributions to the Central Provident Fund (CPF).
 Country code: See the Eurostat Website.

 Figure 3